AydinKZ/bulaqml/README.md

-## 🌊 BulaqML — Streaming Anomaly Detection (POC)
+## 🌊 BulaqML — Streaming Anomaly Detection Sandbox

-BulaqML is a beginner-friendly proof of concept for building a real-time anomaly detection service using online (streaming) machine learning with [River ML library ](https://riverml.xyz/latest/).
+BulaqML is a beginner-friendly proof of concept for building a UI for real-time anomaly detection service using online (streaming) ML models with [River ML library ](https://riverml.xyz/latest/).

 It is a per-signal anomaly detection workflow where each signal (UUID/tag):

-- is discovered automatically,
+- is discovered automatically
-- can be assigned its own anomaly detection model,
+- can be assigned its own anomaly detection model
-- moves through a simple lifecycle: **discovered → assigned → actively scored**,
+- moves through a simple lifecycle: **discovered → assigned → actively scored**
-- can emit anomaly events through the web UI, REST API, Kafka, or Syslog.
+- can emit anomaly events through the web UI, REST API, Kafka, or Syslog

 It also includes a built-in LLM assistant layer for anomaly review and detector tuning using your own API key.

+---

+## ⚙️ Features

+- ✅ Per-UUID model assignment
+- ✅ Online learning (no retraining)
+- ✅ REST ingestion API
+- ✅ Lightweight Streamlit UI with AI assitant
+- ✅ Event-based anomaly reporting (WebUI, REST, Kafka, syslog)
+- ✅ Model assignment history (PostgreSQL)
+- ✅ Runtime stats and monitoring

 ### Web UI